 $230 (with no single day’s food reimbursement to exceed $46).
 Applicants may request additional daily amounts for those cities with higher rates as established by the IRS.
 However, the maximum amount requested cannot exceed $230 (the equivalent of five days).

 c) Through Cole Library, purchase of books and/or materials related to the course or courses.

 2) Awarded funds must be used for the purposes described in the proposal.
 If a faculty member wishes to use the funds in any other way, he or she must consult the Dean in advance to seek approval.

-3) Grantees must submit a pertinent activity report summarizing achievements, including a detailed syllabus of the new or revised course, to the Office of Academic Affairs by September 1, 2017.
+3) Grantees must submit a pertinent activity report summarizing achievements, including a detailed syllabus of the new or revised course, to the Office of Academic Affairs within 30 days of expending all funds.
 The grantee cannot be considered for additional faculty development funding if this report is not filed.
-Funds should be expended in full by June 30, 2018.
+Funds should be expended in full by June 30, 2019.

-The Faculty Development Advisory Committee will evaluate the proposals and make recommendations to the Dean of the College.
+The Divisional Council will evaluate the proposals and make recommendations to the Dean of the College.

 1) Proposals should contain the following sections in this order: